Anurag26/AUGV/README.md

 ## Contact
-If interested in knowing more about this project or you would like to read the paper written on the same please contact one of the contributors.
+If you are interested in knowing more about this project or would like to read the paper written on the same please contact one of the contributors.

 ## Licensing